lumaa-dev/lumaa-dev/README.md

   <sup>Developer with an empty head.</sup>
 </div>

-I have a website, but it's 🇫🇷 French: https://lumination.brebond.com/
+I have a website, but it's 🇫🇷 French for now: https://lumination.brebond.com/